wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 has exclusive ownership, by calling `hasOwner()`.
 If true, then the owner must be degraded first, by calling `downgradeOwner()`, after successfully allocating an MSHR entry.
-The state transits to `E_InvX` and `M_InvX`, respectively, for state `E` and `M`, and the `GETS` request will be retried by the downgrade response handler when the downgrade completes.
+The state transits to `E_InvX` and `M_InvX`, respectively, for state `E` and `M`, and the `GetS` request will be retried by the downgrade response handler when the downgrade completes.

 If the address does not have any owner, but has sharers, then the new sharer will be added into the list, and the response event will be `GetSResp`.
 If there is no existing sharer, meaning that the requestor will become